S-278/Oxygen-Membrane-Reactor-Modelling/README.md

 On both sides of the membrane, chemical equilibrium is assumed.
 The oxygen flux through the membrane is modelled by the Wagner equation and included into the chemical equilibrium calculation.
 The entire problem is then solved as a nested problem: The inner problem is the equilibrium calculation inluding an assumed oxygen flux using Cantera [2].
-The outer problem is a root finding problem to find the oxygen flux satisfying the Wagner equation in the equilibrium state which is done using Scipy [3].
+The outer problem is a root finding problem to find the oxygen flux satisfying the Wagner equation in the equilibrium state which is solved using Scipy [3].
 A detailed explanation of the assumptions, limitations and equations including experimental validation can be found in our publication [1].

 The implementation published here uses thermodynamic data from the Gri 3.0 mechanism [4] and subsequently considers 53 species.